fobass/cue/docs/TERMS_OF_SERVICE.md

 ## 17. Governing Law and Dispute Resolution

-### Governing Law
+### 17.1 Governing Law

-These Terms are governed by the laws of Chuy/Kyrgyz Republic, without regard to conflict of law provisions.
+These Terms are governed by the laws of the Kyrgyz Republic.

-### Dispute Resolution
+### 17.2 Dispute Resolution

-**Informal Resolution**
-- Contact us first to resolve disputes: isabekove@gmail.com
-- We will attempt to resolve within 30 days

-**Arbitration** (if applicable)
-- Disputes will be resolved through binding arbitration
-- Arbitration in Chuy/Tokmok
-- Governed by American Arbitration Association rules

-**Exceptions**
-- Small claims court
-- Intellectual property disputes
-- Emergency injunctive relief

-### Class Action Waiver

-You agree to resolve disputes individually, not as part of a class action or collective proceeding.
+We aim to resolve any issues amicably.
+Please contact us at isabekove@gmail.com with any concerns before pursuing formal action.
+We will make our best effort to address your concerns within 30 days.

+### 17.3 Jurisdiction
+Any disputes that cannot be resolved amicably shall be subject to the exclusive jurisdiction of the courts of Chuy Region, Kyrgyz Republic.

 ## 18. App Store Terms